felixschmidt89/InstantSpilt/README.md

 - **Project idea**: Frustrated with the need for each of my friends to download an app to settle our shared trip expenses, I decided to build InstantSplit to fill in the gap.
 - **Project purpose**: In September 2023, when I was still a Web Development student, I took on this project to continue learning and showcase my coding skills while creating a practical tool for others.
 - **Project status**: The application has been fully functional since the release of the MVP on 03/10/2023 and will continue to receive occasional improvements.
+All essential user features have been added in phase 2, further development will focus on adding unit tests, data encryption and server side refactoring.

 ## Technologies